-U.S. Department of Commerce Invests $500,000 to Support Workforce Training Efforts in Mobile, Alabama
+U.S. Department of Commerce Invests $3.8 Million to Provide Critical Hospital Infrastructure Enhancements in Mobile, Alabama

-This project will contribute to economic diversification in a region that has been impacted by natural disasters such as Hurricane Irma.
-This project was made possible by the regional planning efforts led by the South Alabama Regional Planning Council.
-EDA funds South Alabama Regional Planning Council to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.
+This project was made possible by the regional planning efforts led by the South Alabama Regional Planning Commission, which EDA funds to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment, and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)

 The mission of the U.S. Economic Development Administration (EDA) is to lead the federal economic development agenda by promoting competitiveness and preparing the nation's regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA makes investments in economically distressed communities in order to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.